MrDexter/-fivem-work-/README.md

 **Jobs**

-  Binmane - Working bin man job, sign on, head to designated area and collect rubbish from bins.
+  Binman - Working bin man job, sign on, head to designated area and collect rubbish from bins.

   To do:
     Bug testing